IISNRL/TWC_Mesh/hardware/README.md

 ## Overview

-This is a open-source project that combines hardware and software to create a low-cost, long-range, off-grid communication network.
+This project is an open-source initiative that integrates hardware and software to establish a cost-effective, long-distance, off-grid communication network.

-This project primarily uses LoRa to enable devices to communicate over distances much greater than Wi-Fi or Bluetooth.
+At the core of this project is the utilization of LoRa technology, which facilitates device communication over significantly longer distances than what Wi-Fi or Bluetooth can offer.

-Our hardware design is a variant of "Meshtestic"
+The hardware component of our project is a modified version of the "Meshtastic" design, tailored to enhance performance and reliability.

 ```
   +-------------+   Bluetooth   +-----------+    LoRa Signal    +-----------+   Bluetooth   +-------------+
   | Smart Phone | <===========> | Mesh node | <===============> | Mesh node | <===========> | Smart Phone |